statengeneraal/laws-markdown/verdrag/protocol/for/the/suppression/on/unlawful/acts/against/the/safety/of/fixed/etc/BWBV0003226/README.md

 (b) during its commission a national of that State is seized, threatened, injured or killed; or

 (c) it is committed in an attempt to compel that State to do or abstain from doing any act.
-3. Any State Party which has established jurisdiction mentioned in paragraph 2 shall notify the Secretary-General of the International Maritime Organization (hereinafter referred to as “the Secretary-General”).
+3. Any State Party which has established jurisdiction mentioned in paragraph 2 shall notify the Secretary-General.
 If such State Party subsequently rescinds that jurisdiction, it shall notify the Secretary-General.
-4. Each State Party shall take such measures as may be necessary to establish its jurisdiction over the offences set forth in article 2 in cases where the alleged offender is present in its territory and it does not extradite him to any of the States Parties which have established their jurisdiction in accordance with paragraphs 1 and 2 of this article.
+4. Each State Party shall take such measures as may be necessary to establish its jurisdiction over the offences set forth in articles 2, 2 *bis* and 2 *ter* in cases where the alleged offender is present in its territory and it does not extradite the alleged offender to any of the States Parties which have established their jurisdiction in accordance with paragraphs 1 and 2.
 5. This Protocol does not exclude any criminal jurisdiction exercised in accordance with national law.

 ### Article  4

 Nothing in this Protocol shall affect in any way the rules of international law pertaining to fixed platforms located on the continental shelf.

+### Article  4bis

+####Final clauses of the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf, 2005

+The final clauses of the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf, shall be articles 8 to 13 of the Protocol of 2005 to the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms Located on the Continental Shelf.
+References in this Protocol to States Parties shall be taken to mean references to States Parties to the 2005 Protocol.

 ### Article  5